Le French Blog - Expert Advice, Guides and Tips

 Our Postcard from Gascony or the Gers, in southwest France

-Gers (or Gascony) is located in the Occitanie region of southwest France; its official definition encompasses an enormous expanse of land stretching from Bordeaux and Bayonne in the west to Toulouse in the east.
-With…
+Gers (or Gascony) is located in Occitanie , in southwest France; its official definition encompasses an enormous expanse of land stretching from Bordeaux and Bayonne in the west to Toulouse in the east.
+With cities…

 Teaching English, Translating or Interpreting in France

-Although France is a large country , globally, there are only an estimated 300 million French speakers worldwide.
-What this means is that most switched-on French parents want their offspring to speak another language,…
+Although France is a large country , globally, there are only an estimated 300 million French speakers.
+This means that most switched-on French parents want their offspring to speak another language, and most business…

 Becoming A 'Mine Host'